SoCXin/doc/docs/level/microchippic32/helvepic32.rst

 Debugging
 ---------
-:ref:`piodebug` currently does not support HelvePic32 board.
+:ref:`mcs51` currently does not support HelvePic32 board.

 Frameworks
 ----------